 A credit of €1.0 million was recognized in the year ended December 31, 2016 related to the release of provisions for restructuring activities in the UK and German factories.
-For the nine months ended December 31, 2015, costs related to restructuring activities in the German, UK and Italian factories were €8.9 million.

-(7) Cisterna fire net (income)/costs
+(7) Cisterna fire net income

-A €4.3 million net income was recognized for the year ended December 31, 2016 in relation to the August 2014 fire insurance claim in the Italian production facility.
-A €2.5 million net income was recognized for the nine months ended December 31, 2015.
+A net income of €4.3 million was recognized in the year ended December 31, 2016 in relation to the August 2014 fire insurance claim in the Italian production facility.